Brainydaps/Calculator/README.md

 - **Fullscreen Mode**: Enhanced user experience with an option for fullscreen mode.
 - **Cross-Platform Support**: Available on Windows, Android, iOS, and macOS.

+  # [v1.2.0] - 2024-06-30

+## What's new?
+- **3D Button Effect:** All buttons now feature a 3D shadow effect to enhance visual appeal and provide a more tactile interface.
+- **Clicking Animation:** Buttons now include a fade-out animation when pressed, giving immediate feedback to user interactions and improving the overall user experience.

 ## Getting Started

 ### Prerequisites